abarker/typped/doc/sphinx_docs/dispatching.rst

 This section describes the use of preconditioned dispatching in the `PrattParser` class.
-Many Typped users will never need to explicitly use the techniques described here, since the Typped parser comes with various built-in methods which hide the use of preconditioning functions.
+Many Typped users will never need to explicitly use the techniques described here, since the Typped parser comes with various built-in methods which hide the use of precondition functions.
 The calulator example, for example, uses only built-in methods of the `PrattParser` class.
 This description is mainly for users who plan to extend the built-in collection of methods or those who are simply interested in the details of how dispatching